Korrbit/ffxi-topaz-octopus/readme.md

 * `terraform plan` plan the orchestration
 * `terraform apply` apply plan (build and deploy environment)
 * `terraform apply -auto-approve` apply plan (build and deploy environment) without approve prompt.

-credit to wait-for-it (https://github.com/vishnubob/wait-for-it) - used for functionality added to docker containers as well as terraform build scripts.

 origional readme with a couple updates: